chiomavera/3d-calculator/README.md

 Simple calculator
-currently building this calculator, to improve my Skill on HTML and CSS and also get to learn more Javascript.
+this is a simple calculator testing and brushing up my html and css skill.